 WAMA Internships Available

 Wildwood Park for the Arts is currently accepting applications for college age students interested in weeklong and multi-week internship opportunities at the Wildwood Academy of Music and the Arts (WAMA).
-A small weekly stipend will help to cover interns‘ fuel expenses.
+All interns receive a weekly stipend, in addition, residential interns receive room and board.
 We believe this will be an excellent opportunity for students studying music education, music, or general education.
 Interns will have the opportunity to observe working professionals in action, form professional relationships with the various faculty members, and may even have a chance to perform.
-Deadline to apply is March 31, 2017.
+Deadline to apply is March 31, 2018.

 Wildwood Park for the Arts is an Equal Opportunity Employer.